Best OBS Studio Settings for Live Streaming [2024 Update]

 Audio Bitrate (Kbps)6464128256256

-Let’s take a look at the audio settings now.
-You can easily customize these settings from the Audio tab.
-You can add any audio device, such as desktop audio or external microphone.
-If you are only streaming audio, you can get away with OBS bitrate settings as low as 64 Kbps.
-However, you should up your audio bitrate settings to 192-320 Kbps for better audio quality output.
+For the OBS audio configuration, use the Audio tab to easily customize these settings.
+Add any audio device, such as desktop audio or external microphone.
+You can get away with OBS bitrate settings as low as 64 Kbps if you only stream audio.
+However, up your audio bitrate settings to 192-320 Kbps for better audio quality output.

-The higher the bitrate for your audio, the crisper your live stream’s sound will be for the listeners.
-This is particularly important when they’re streaming videos in higher resolutions, and that’s why the audio bitrate needs to keep up with the video bitrate as the resolution increases.
+Your listeners will get a clear live stream sound if you set your audio to a higher bitrate.
+This is particularly important when they’re streaming videos in higher resolutions.
+That’s why the audio bitrate needs to keep up with the video bitrate as the resolution increases.

-We recommend downloading OBS Lua, which is an OBS-specific bitrate calculator.
-It’ll help you find the best OBS settings for your streaming needs.
+We recommend downloading OBS Lua, an OBS streaming bitrate calculator.
+It’s a useful tool offering the best OBS bitrate settings for your streaming needs.

 3. Bitrate and Internet Speed

-Your internet speed must be at least double your OBS bitrate if you want to produce a high-quality stream.
+Your internet speed must be at least double your OBS bitrate to produce a high-quality stream.
 Otherwise, you’ll run into buffering issues.
-Video quality isn’t the only element that defines the overall experience your content delivers to your viewers.
-Streaming with no buffering should also be as equally important as high video and audio quality output.
+The video quality settings in OBS are not the only element that defines the overall experience your content delivers to viewers.
+Avoiding OBS live stream troubleshooting and buffering should be as equally important as high video and audio quality output.

-It’s equally important to consider your target audience when you’re determining the bitrate for your audio and video files.
-Are they going to watch your content on their smartphones or laptops?
-If they’re going to watch them while on the move, you might have to give them the option to lower the bitrates as their data speeds could fluctuate.
+Knowing your target audience is equally important when determining the bitrate for your audio and video files.
+Watching on their laptops or on their smartphones while on the move means you have to give them the option to lower the bitrates as their data speeds could fluctuate.

 4. Advanced Output Mode

 Advanced settings and rate control can also be accessed and changed through the Output tab to produce better-quality streams.
-If you select the “Advanced” output mode, you’ll get access to more options for the best OBS settings.
+If you select the “Advanced” output mode, you can access more options for the best OBS network settings

-Some of the settings available here include options for streaming, recording, audio, and replay buffer.
-You can set your bitrate, choose your encoder, set your CPU usage, and more.
+Some of the settings available here include options for streaming, recording, audio, and replay buffers.
+You can set your bitrate, choose your encoder, and adjust the OBS CPU usage preset.
 To ensure a quality stream output, you should use the following settings:

 OBS Studio Advanced Settings